justinlee0316/ozal-legal/privacy.md

 We use the information we collect to:

 - Provide and operate the App, including authentication, content storage, and playback
+- Detect swings within your practice videos and organize them by club
 - Generate AI summaries of your voice notes (see Section 4 for how this works)
-- Display your shared content (clips submitted to challenges or appearing on leaderboards) to other users where you have chosen to share
-- Send you push notifications related to your practice activity, crews, and challenges
+- Send you push notifications related to your own practice activity (such as practice reminders or when AI summaries are ready)
 - Search for golf facilities near you when you use the "Find nearby facilities" feature
 - Understand how the App is used so we can improve it
 - Detect, prevent, and respond to abuse, fraud, and security incidents